bitst0rm-pub/Formatter/README.md

         // while the dot files variant only applies to saved files, as unsaved files
         // (puffer on view) never have a working dir to contain dot files.
         //
+        // Chaining multiple formatters is limited to max.
+10 items in a list for a single run.
+        //
         // By default, "format_on_save" and "format_on_paste" use a boolean value: false OR true
         // But you can use the dictionary format to exclude dirs, files, extensions and syntaxes:
         // "format_on_save": {